kermite-org/Kermite/readme.md

 ## Contact
 https://discord.gg/PNpEn3Z2kT

-Discord server.
+Discord server

 If you have any bug reports or feature consultations, please contact us here.
 ## License
 MIT license.